(Stage of Householder Life)

 176. The following are the qualities of a householder:- (i) love towards all beings. (ii) a compassionate heart. (iii) equality in one’s attitude (behaviour) towards others.

 178. The bride and bridegroom should be selected from within the same spiritual community.
-That duty has to be performed by a competent person in a gurukulam or in a temple.
+Marriage has to be performed by a competent person in a gurukulam or in a temple.

 179-180.
 The parents of the bride, the parents of the groom, a colleague each of the bride and the bridegroom, a relative of the bride and of the bridegroom, a teacher and a priest totaling to ten people should be present in a wedding ceremony.
 To have less than that does not seem appropriate for the welfare of the community or group.